Chang hits Grandal with throw as White Sox beat Indians 4-3

+CHICAGO (AP) — Dallas Keuchel came through on short notice and Chicago’s struggling bullpen delivered a big assist.
+Adam Eaton hit another home run, too.

+After all that, it took an errant throw to propel the White Sox to one tight win.

-CHICAGO (AP) — First baseman Yu Chang hit Yasmani Grandal with a throw trying to force him at second base as Nick Madrigal raced home with the winning run in the ninth inning, and the Chicago White Sox beat the Cleveland Indians 4-3 on Monday night.
+First baseman Yu Chang hit Yasmani Grandal with a throw while trying to force him at second base in the ninth inning, allowing Nick Madrigal to score the winning run as Chicago beat the Cleveland Indians 4-3 on Monday night.

-Adam Eaton homered in his second straight game and rookie Yermín Mercedes got the winning rally started with one out in the ninth when he singled to shortstop against Emmanuel Clase (1-1).
+Eaton homered in his second straight game and rookie Yermín Mercedes got the winning rally started with one out in the ninth when he singled to shortstop against Emmanuel Clase (1-1).

-Grandal walked to put runners on first and second before Nick Williams sent a grounder toward Chang.
-His throw trying to get Grandal at second hit the runner in the head.
-The ball ricocheted toward the left side of the infield, and Madrigal — running for Mercedes — sped home.
+Grandal walked to put runners on first and second before Nick Williams sent a slow grounder toward Chang, who chose to try to get Grandal at second rather than step on the bag for the second out.
+The throw hit Grandal in the helmet and the ball ricocheted toward the left side of the infield as Madrigal — running for Mercedes — raced home.

 Eaton hit a three-run homer in the third against Triston McKenzie.
-Dallas Keuchel pitched into the sixth for the White Sox after Carlos Rodón was scratched because of an upset stomach.
+Keuchel pitched into the sixth for the White Sox after Carlos Rodón was scratched because of an upset stomach.
 Codi Heuer (1-0) struck out a career-high four over 2 1/3 innings, and Chicago stopped Cleveland’s four-game win streak.

+“Pitching and defense were outstanding today,” White Sox manager Tony La Russa said.
+“The big home run by Eaton.”

+But it was Keuchel’s performance that impressed the Hall of Famer as much as anything else.

-Keuchel gave up three runs and three hits.
+Keuchel found out he was starting about two hours before the first pitch, then gave up three runs and three hits.
 The two-time All-Star, working on four days’ rest, retired 12 in a row following Eddie Rosario’s two-run homer in the second before exiting with the bases loaded and none out in the sixth.

 Keuchel walked Chang leading off and gave up a single to Jordan Luplow before walking Cesar Hernandez.